Bend light and color with prism photography.

 How prisms work in creative photography.

 Prisms refract light.
-White light is made of a variety of colours: red, orange, yellow, green, blue, indigo and violet are all present in every ray of sunlight.
-When mixed together, these colours appear to be white.
-A prism bends that white light and can turn it into coloured light.
+White light is made of a variety of colors: red, orange, yellow, green, blue, indigo, and violet are all present in every ray of sunlight.
+When mixed together, these colors appear to be white.
+A prism bends that white light and can turn it into colored light.

 Like a filter, if you place a prism between your camera lens and your subject, you can capture some of the distortions and rainbow light that a prism creates in your photos.